hbruckman/ComputerScienceLessons/README.md

 - Introduction to Computer Science
   - Importance, Use, and Value of Computing and Informatics
   - Computer Scientist Profile
-  - Computer Components and the Von Neumann Model (Data, Hardware, and Sofware)
+  - Computer Components and the Von Neumann Model (Data, Hardware, and Software)
   - Databases and Information Systems
   - Networks, Internet, and World Wide Web
   - Computer/Network/System Architecture